 PET plastic consists of two chemical parts: MEG (mono-ethylene glycol), which makes up 30 per cent of the PET by weight, and PTA (purified terephthalic acid), which makes up the other 70 per cent.

-At the moment, we can make only the MEG part with plant-based material in a commercially viable way.
-While we have demonstrated the technology required to source the remaining 70% from plant material in a lab, we are still working with research partners to be able to do it in the greenest way possible on the sort of scale we’d need.
-We also are looking at other kinds of plant materials, such as wood chips, fruit peel and wheat stalks for future generations of PlantBottle™ packaging.
-Our goal by 2020 is to make all our plastic bottles from a combination of plant-based materials and recycled plastic.
+At the moment, they can make only the MEG part with plant-based material in a commercially viable way.
+While they have demonstrated the technology required to source the remaining 70% from plant material in a lab, they are still working with research partners to be able to do it in the greenest way possible on the sort of scale they’d need.
+They are also looking at other kinds of plant materials, such as wood chips, fruit peel and wheat stalks for future generations of PlantBottle™ packaging.
+The